SS Abyssinia

 SS Abyssinia was a British mail liner built in 1870, and originally operated by the Cunard Line on the Liverpool–New York route.
 She later served the Guion Line on the same route and the Canadian Pacific Line in the Pacific.
-In December 1891, Abyssinia was destroyed mid-Atlantic without loss of life by a fire that started in her cargo of cotton, further highlighting the danger in carrying both cotton and passengers on the same ship.
+In December 1891, Abyssinia was destroyed mid-Atlantic without loss of life by a fire that started in her cargo of cotton, highlighting the danger in carrying both cotton and passengers on the same ship.

 Development and design

 With the success of SS Russia, Cunard ordered a new fleet of iron express liners for the New York mail route.
 Abyssinia was the fourth of the five liners required for a weekly service.
 Abyssinia and her sister, Algeria were the first Cunard express steamers built to carry steerage passengers, a concept that was proved profitable four years earlier by the Inman Line.
 As completed in 1870, Abyssinia carried 200 first class passengers and 1050 steerage.
 She had a service speed of 12.5 knots and was a full knot slower than Russia.
 Both Abyssinia and Algeria were larger than their near sister, Parthia.
 Unlike Abyssinia and Algeria which were built in Glasgow, Parthia had been constructed in Dumbarton.